ta-data-lis/python-project/README.md

 <img src="https://bit.ly/2VnXWr2" alt="Ironhack Logo" width="100"/>

-# Project: Escape Room Python Game
+# Project: Surreal EscaPY

 ## Overview

-The goal of this project is for you to apply the Python programming skills you have learned this week in solving a real problem.
-We present you the design of a classic game that can be played via text - Escape Room.
-Your goal is to develop the game using Python based on the game design.

-Read the game narratives and technical requirements carefully.
-Plan how you will achieve your goal with pseudo codes and/or flowchart.
-Review the logic and process in order to avoid potential errors.
-Then implement with Python code.
-After that, test your code several times with different inputs and make sure it's rock solid.
-The instructional team is standing by to help you in case you run into any problems.
+If you know Zork I: The Great Underground Empire ...congrats (wow, you must be older than time!).
+Text-based adventure games like that, have inspired gaming since 1977.
+Our goal for the first team project (Aris Goulas,  Letícia De Marchi, Matheus Freire) was to use our freshly-acquired Python programming skills, in order to develop the game design of a classic game - Escape Room further.
+We therefore present you with Surreal EscaPY!

 ---

 ## Game Design

+Our development consists of 3 (and a half) features:
+- Environment customization: surreal nightmare - personalization of the experience (MVP)
+-

 ### Game Map